JoelEmmanuelCloud/report_generator/README.md

 ## Usage:

-* Click the "Browse" button to select one or more CSV files.
+* Select one or more CSV files by clicking the "Browse" button.
-* Click the "Process Files" button to start processing the selected files.
+* Click the "Process Files" button to process the selected files.
 * The processing results and a link to the generated PDF report will be displayed.

 ## Dependencies

 * Tkinter: Python's standard GUI (Graphical User Interface) package.
-* pandas: A data manipulation library for Python, used for reading and processing CSV files.
+* pandas: A data manipulation library for Python used for reading and processing CSV files.
-* ReportLab: A PDF generation library for Python, used for creating the processing report.
+* ReportLab: A PDF generation library for Python used for creating the processing report.

 ## License
 This project is licensed under the MIT License.